luca-rath/dotfiles/README.md

 #### Git
 * The .gitconfig file includes my [user] config, replace these with your own user name and email

-#### OSX
-* At the top of the setup.sh file, my computer name is set, replace this with your own computer name

 #### Packages
 This folder is a collection of the programs and utilities I use frequently.
 These lists can easily be amended to your liking.

-#### Repos
-This folder is a collection of my own repos, some of which are even private.
-The existing lists can easily be edited or replaced by custom lists.

 ## Contents
 ### Root (/)